null

 fall-leaves-.jpg

-3. Adds appeal & prevents damage.
-Mulch adds visual appeal to your landscape and keeps the lawn mowers and weed trimmers away from the base of trees so there is not accidental damage.
+3. Adds appeal & prevents damage: Mulch adds visual appeal to your landscape and keeps lawn mowers and weed trimmers away from the base of trees so there is not accidental damage.

 Plants only need 2–4 inches of mulch.
-If you already have that amount, just loosen the mulch to freshen its look and prevent compaction.
-Avoid adding too much mulch, as overly wet soil can block oxygen from reaching the roots.
-Always keep mulch away from the trunks of trees and shrubs, since contact can cause stress, disease, and insect issues.
+If you already have that amount, simply loosen the existing mulch to refresh its appearance and prevent compaction.
+Avoid piling mulch too thick, as overly wet soil can block oxygen from reaching roots.